If you have been using low-quality, illegal add-ons to watch TV shows and movies on Kodi, STOP!

 10. BBC iPlayer

-Despite being unofficial, the app is available in the Kodi repo.
+Despite being unofficial, the app is available in the official Kodi repo.

 You can also watch on the web or by using the company’s smartphone apps.

 TBD TV is a channel for millennials.
 Its content includes web films, scripted and unscripted series, and featurettes.

 It also owns the rights to some feature films.
 They form the backbone of the TBD Movie of the Day, which runs seven days a week.

 Twitch is essentially YouTube for gamers.
 You can watch other people play your favorite titles, listen to some (often hilarious) commentary, and chat with other people.

 TV Land is a Viacom-owned cable and satellite channel in the U.S that’s been running for more than 20 years.